 What is M3U8?
-The Complete Beginner's Guide to HLS Streaming
+A Straightforward Guide

-How HLS Works
+How HLS works

 #EXTM3U